Anders Adlercreutz

-Anders Erik Gunnar Adlercreutz (born 26 April 1970) is a Finnish architect and politician.
-He has represented the Swedish People's Party of Finland in the Parliament of Finland since 2015, and has served as the party's chair since 2024.
-He has served as Minister of Education in the Orpo Cabinet since July 2024, having previously served as Minister of European Affairs and Ownership Steering.
+Anders Erik Gunnar Adlercreutz (born 26 April 1970) is a Finnish architect and politician who has served as Finland's Minister of Education since July 2024, having previously served as Minister of European Affairs and Ownership Steering.
+Adlercreutz has represented the Swedish People's Party of Finland in the Parliament of Finland since 2015, and has served as the party's chair since 2024.

 Early life and education

 Adlercreutz was born on 26 April 1970.
 His family, the Adlercreutz family, are among the over 170 surviving noble families in Finland.
 His parents, Eric Adlercreutz and Gunnel Adlercreutz, are both architects.

 He grew up in Kirkkonummi (Kyrkslätt).
 In 1987, Adlercreutz studied abroad in Portugal.
 He has lived in multiple European countries, including Spain, where he was residing as a student when he voted in favor of Finland's accession to the European Union.
 In 1999, he completed his degree in architecture at the Helsinki University of Technology.